Local Cycling & Walking Infrastructure Plan

 • Make the case for future funding for walking and cycling infrastructure

-In 2022, following funding received from the Department of Transport (DfT), the Council appointed a consultant to support development of the first Local Cycling and Walking Infrastructure Plan.
+In 2022, following funding received from the Department of Transport (DfT), the Council appointed a consultant to support development of the first Local Cycling and Walking Infrastructure Plan (LCWIP).
 Public and stakeholder consultations began in June 2022 with a consultation draft developed in accordance with Government guidance, with some adaptions reflecting the Isles of Scilly's rural geography and particular characteristics.
 The Local Walking and Cycling Infrastructure Plan 2023 was adopted by members at the full Council meeting on 14th December 2023.

 The Local Cycling and Walking Infrastructure Plan contains the following information: